sarikalakhani/BSE_Template_Portfolio/index.md

 # Building Steps

-1. Make the Arduino blink.\
+1. Make the Arduino blink.<br/>
   a.
-Download the Arduino software on the website arduino.cc\
+Download the Arduino software on the website arduino.cc<br/>
   b.
 Connect the USB cord from a computer to an Arduino.
-(Adapters may be needed depending on computer model)\
+(Adapters may be needed depending on computer model)<br/>
   c.
-Open the Arduino software\
+Open the Arduino software<br/>
   d.
 Go to the top left of your screen.
 File → Examples → Basics → Blink.
-This opens a new Arduino window with the code to make an Arduino board blink\
+This opens a new Arduino window with the code to make an Arduino board blink<br/>
   e.
 Go to the top left of your screen.
 Tools → Board → Arduino/Genuino Uno.
-This ensures that the code will go to the Arduino Board\
+This ensures that the code will go to the Arduino Board<br/>
   f.
 Go to the top left of your screen.
 Tools → Port → (Arduino/Genuino Uno).
-This also ensures that the code will go to the Arduino Boards\
+This also ensures that the code will go to the Arduino Boards<br/>
   g.
-Upload the code\
+Upload the code<br/>
   h.
-If the Arduino Board is not blinking go to the website. https://support.arduino.cc/hc/en-us \
+If the Arduino Board is not blinking go to the website. https://support.arduino.cc/hc/en-us<br/>
-2. Run ultrasonic sensor\
+2. Run ultrasonic sensor<br/>
   a.
-Collect materials (Female to male jumper wires, Arduino board, and buzzer)\
+Collect materials (Female to male jumper wires, Arduino board, and buzzer)<br/>
   b.
-Using the ultrasonic sensor, the Arduino, and the jumper wires:\
+Using the ultrasonic sensor, the Arduino, and the jumper wires:<br/>
     i.
-Connect VCC on the ultrasonic sensor to 5V on the Arduino\ ii.
-Connect the Trig pin on the ultrasonic sensor to pin 2 on the Arduino\
+Connect VCC on the ultrasonic sensor to 5V on the Arduino<br/>
+    ii.
+Connect the Trig pin on the ultrasonic sensor to pin 2 on the Arduino<br/>
     iii.
-Connect the Echo pin on the ultrasonic sensor to pin 3 on the Arduino\
+Connect the Echo pin on the ultrasonic sensor to pin 3 on the Arduino<br/>
     iv.
 Connect the GND on the ultrasonic sensor to the GND on the Arduino\
   g.
-Using the buzzer, the Arduino, and the jumper wires:\
+Using the buzzer, the Arduino, and the jumper wires:<br/>
   h.
-Connect the positive pin on the buzzer to pin - 10 on the Arduino\
+Connect the positive pin on the buzzer to pin - 10 on the Arduino<br/>
   i.
-Connect the negative pin on the buzzer to pin GND on the Arduino\
+Connect the negative pin on the buzzer to pin GND on the Arduino<br/>
   j.
 Copy and paste the following code to your Arduino application.
-There are comments in the code for clarification\
+There are comments in the code for clarification<br/>
 ```
  // initiallized trigger pin and echo
  // initialized trigger pin to 2 and echo pin to 3 because they are connected to those pins on the arduino